parasagrawal71/Web-and-Mobile-App-Development-HandBook/React and Redux/File Structure Convention for React projects.md

     │       ├── index.js
     │       └── specificReducerName.js [eg, authReducer.js]
     │
-    ├── utils/helpers // This is a folder full of helper functions that are used globally.
+    ├── utils // This is a folder full of helper functions that are used globally.
     │   ├── constants
     │   │   ├── index.js
     │   │   └── specificConstantsGroupName.js